-The program shall include education programs to promote the awareness of rape, acquaintance rape, and other sexual assault offenses and shall address the possible sanctions to be imposed following the final determination of an on-campus disciplinary procedure regarding such offenses.
-The administration is further authorized and directed to develop and distribute procedures to be followed once a sex offense has occurred, such procedures to include all substantive, informational, and notification requirements established by law.
+The program shall include education programs to promote sexual assault awareness and shall address the possible sanctions to be imposed following the final determination of an on-campus disciplinary procedure regarding such offenses.
+The administration is further authorized and directed to develop and distribute procedures to be followed once a sex offense has been reported, such procedures to include all substantive, informational, and notification requirements established by law.

 In the event a student or employee is sexually assaulted, it is recommended that victims do the following: